Fern Communications: History

 Established in 2002, the company was co-founded by Managing Director Jennifer Cushion, an Australian electronics engineer, and Technical Director Clive Cushion, a British industrial product designer.

 In 2007, Fern Communications introduced the oil and gas industry to the FRX-1 ATEX portable radio repeater, its flagship communications system, The FRX-1 provides consistent, uninterrupted radio communication, which is critical to the safe and efficient delivery of well services, especially offshore.
 Unfortunately, standard radio systems are extremely vulnerable to ‘black spots.’
 Typically, these are solid structures that make up the platform and block radio signals, making it impossible for the targeted receiving radio to receive the signal.
 The upshot is that radio communications consistently break down in certain areas.
 In an effort to solve this problem, Fern Communications developed the FRX-1 radio repeater.
 It remains the only system of its kind that effectively bends the radio signal around a solid structure so that it reaches its target destination: the receiving radio located on the other side of the structure.
 The FRX-1 provides reliable two-way radio communication, which improves productivity, and enhances health and safety standards.

-The FRX-1 is exported for use offshore to oil services companies operating in the United States, Qatar, Norway, Kazakhstan, Iran, Sweden, The Netherlands, Nigeria, Angola, Belgium, Bulgaria, the Ukraine, Poland, Brunei and Hong Kong, amongst others.
+The FRX-1 is exported for use offshore to oil services companies operating in the United States, Qatar, Norway, Kazakhstan, Iran, Sweden, The Netherlands, Nigeria, Angola, Belgium, Bulgaria, Ukraine, Poland, Brunei and Hong Kong, amongst others.

 Having established itself in the oil and gas industry, in 2009 Fern Communications identified the emergency services sector as a niche market for its radio communications systems.
 The company began conducting a number of field trials for fire and rescue organisations in mountain tunnels, subsea bunkers, rail tunnels and high rise buildings in Taiwan, England and Norway.
 Each trial conducted was a success, with every rescue organisation reporting that for the first time they experienced no breakdown in radio communications.